UniStuttgart-VISUS/ngpf/doc/rfcs/0001-git_workflow.md

 Go to your online fork (`https://github.com/<username>/ngpf-dev`) and press the *create pull request* button.

 ## Sync with public repository
 Before synchronizing the public repository, the changes you want to push should be accepted in the `ngpf-dev` repository.
 Do not push ongoing pull requests or completely unrelated changes!
-As an alternative to the direct pushing method described below, you can also create a pull request.
+Then, you can sync the public with the private repository by a pull request.

 Make sure you are in the `master` branch and your fork is at the same state as `public_upstream`.
 Create a new branch.